-This is a great versatile recipe.
-Use for raw, steamed and roasted vegetables as a dip, sauce or dressing.
-You can even use it as a spread on sandwiches in place of mayo or hummus.
+This tahini miso sauce is a great versatile recipe that can be used for raw, steamed and roasted vegetables as a dip, sauce or dressing.
+You can even use it as a spread on sandwiches in place of mayo or hummus!

 Typically this will serve 4 – 6 depending on how much extra is added.